 It is believed that there are only between three and four dozen U.S. colleges and universities that are need-blind and that meet the full demonstrated need of each admitted student.
-The College's annual financial aid budget has grown from about $25 million when the need-blind decision was announced in 2010 to more than $38 million in 2016-17.
+The College’s annual financial aid budget has grown from about $25 million when the need-blind decision was announced in 2010 to nearly $40 million in 2017-18.

 Hamilton is need-blind for first-year domestic applicants, meaning a U.S. student’s financial need will not be a factor in the admission decision.
 The College is need-sensitive for all international applicants and transfers, but those who are accepted to Hamilton and qualify for financial aid will have their full demonstrated financial need met by the College.